paurea/dump/README.md

  The option -v adds extra information about the changes to the file or directory.

 The -y -m -d -h options filters the history, considering one file or less per year, month, day or hour.

+The -s=earliestPath option permits to consider recent history starting at earliestPath in the dump.

  The option -D is for debugging the program itself.